Department of English

 Rev. of Literary Modernism and Musical Aesthetics: Pater, Pound, Joyce, and Stein by Brad Bucknell.
 English Studies in Canada 30.3 (September 2004): 192-96.

 Rev. of Untwisting the Serpent: Modernism in Literature, Music, and Other Arts by Daniel Albright.
 Modern Language Quarterly 63.1 (March 2002): 130-33.

 “Let Sounds Be Themselves.”
 Rev. of Wireless Imagination, eds.
 Douglas Kahn and Gregory Whitehead, and Sound States: Innovative Poetics and Acoustical Technologies, ed.
 Adalaide Morris.
 Stanford Humanities Review 7 (Summer 1999): 158-62.

 “Commuting the Sentence: Rosmarie Waldrop and L=A=N=G=U=A=G=E.” Forthcoming in American Women Poets of the 21st Century, vol. 3, ed.
-Lisa Sewell (Middletown, CT: Wesleyan University Press).
+Lisa Sewell (Middletown, Connecticut: Wesleyan University Press).